FlexMeasures/flexmeasures/Readme.md

       conda install flask bokeh pandas==0.22.0 iso8601 xlrd inflection Flask-SSLify conda install -c conda-forge fbprophet
+* Install dependencies for initialising the documentation with automatic screenshots:

+      conda install -c anaconda pyqt==5.6.0
+* Or for initialising the documentation on Windows (the [Geckodriver](https://github.com/mozilla/geckodriver/releases) should be on your path):

+      conda install selenium==3.9.0

 ### Dependencies using plain pip:
 * Make a virtual environment: `python3.6 -m venv bvp-venv` or use a different tool like `mkvirtualenv`.